Flavors: Chocolate, Vanilla, Unflavored, Pumpkin Spice, Peanut Butter, Iced Matcha Latte

 In order to stay as consistent as possible, I try to assign a taste rating based on this table, and give a justification for it.

 Drinkable, not really good or bad.

 A bit of a struggle to get down

-Keep in mind that I ordered the vanilla bean flavor.
-Other flavors might vary, but I generally find that the different flavors that a company makes are pretty comparable when it comes to taste.
+Keep in mind that I ordered the vanilla bean flavor; Other flavors might vary.

 This protein is definitely a great choice for certain types of people.